Shreyas-S-21/github-demo/README.md

-git add filename . each file that u change that u need to add. git add . (add all the modified files) git commit -m "message"
+git add filename . each file that u change that u need to add. git add . (add all the modified files) git commit -m "message" git push origin main (push local repo to github) origin-> name of the repo that we cloned, we kept it as origin. and the main branch